-A farm manager ditched the American dream for a wildly successful conservation experiment.
+A farm manager ditched the American dream for a wildly successful conservation experiment on a sustainable banana farm in Costa Rica.

 Twenty years ago, Álvaro Alvarado Montealto left his hometown in Rivas, Nicaragua, where he had just finished serving as mayor, to chase the American dream.
 On his way to the United States, he went to visit his relatives in Bribri, the capital city of Talamanca canton in Costa Rica, near the Panamá border.
 The region is home to Costa Rica’s largest population of indigenous people and some of its most important forests.